badboy-huaqiao/simple-local-gateway-console/README.md

 ## how to start:

+copy the docker-files folder to your host.
-copy the jar package which in the docker-files directory to your host execute the following command
+Modify the proxy path IP in the application.properties file,IP that points to the EdgeX Foundry host.

+Under the docker-files folder,execute the following command:

-	java -jar simple-local-gateway-console.jar &
+	java -jar -Dspring.config.location=./application.properties simple-local-gateway-console.jar &

 then enter the http://your_host:4000 in the browser

+or you can  pull the whole project to your Eclipse IDE(Recommend STS IDE).

 ## the further

 1. Will be supported to run in docker
 2. Gradually improve other functions
+3. User login authority management